parttimehacker/djangomodel/README.md

 # djangoview
 The DjangoView class is used to encapsulate several RESTful API calls to a Django web server.
 This class is used in my *do it yourself home automation system* (**DIYHA**).
 Each python DIYHA application is hosted on a Raspberry Pi server.
 An **asset** application is used to capture CPU status and the platorm infomation, e.g., Raspbian version and Raspberry server model and version.
 Example of other uses of this class:
-- **clock** app capture movement in a room via a PIR sensor and the updates the MQTT and django servers
+- **clock** app captures movement in a room via a PIR sensor and the reports to the MQTT and django servers
 - **sensor** app measures and report on several room environment data and reports the data
 - **switch** app uses PIR movement and MQTT topics to turn on an AC power outlet.
 It also reports on the movement